What to know about Elijah McClain’s death and the cases against police and paramedics

 Following the protests over Floyd’s death Democratic Gov. Jared Polis directed the state attorney general to re-investigate the McClain case.
 A grand jury indicted the three officers and two paramedics in 2021.
 Dr. Stephen Cina, a forensic pathologist who performed McClain’s autopsy, said he changed his findings to pin the blame on the sedative ketamine in 2021 after looking at body camera footage.

-Woodyard was the first of three officers who approached McClain after a 17-year-old 911 caller said McClain, who was wearing earbuds and listening to music, seemed “sketchy” and was waving his arms as he walked home on the night of Aug.
+Officer Nathan Woodyard, who was acquitted Monday, was the first of three officers who approached McClain.
+A 17-year-old 911 caller had said McClain, who was wearing earbuds and listening to music, seemed “sketchy” and was waving his arms as he walked home on the night of Aug.
 24, 2019.
-McClain was often cold and wore a runner’s mask and jacket despite the warm weather, prosecutors said in the indictment.
+McClain was often cold and wore a runner’s mask and jacket despite the warm weather.

-The encounter quickly escalated.
-Prosecutors say Woodyard put his hands on McClain within eight seconds of getting out of his patrol car without introducing himself.
-McClain, seemingly caught off guard, tried to keep walking.
+Woodyard testified that he put McClain in the neck hold because he feared for his life after he heard McClain say, “I intend to take my power back” and another officer say, “He just grabbed your gun, dude.”

+Rosenblatt — who faced charges of manslaughter, criminally negligent homicide and assault — also was acquitted.
+His attorney pointed out at trial that Rosenblatt was not near McClain when Roedema and another officer held down McClain while paramedics administered the ketamine.

-Roedema was convicted earlier this month of the least serious charges he faced — negligent homicide and third-degree assault.
+Roedema was the moist senior of the three officers.
+He was convicted in October of negligent homicide and third-degree assault, and was then fired from Aurora’s police department.
 He faces a sentence of anywhere from probation to prison time.

-Rosenblatt was acquitted.
+McClain’s mother, Sheneen McClain, left the courthouse Monday with a fist raised in the air.
+She declined to talk to reporters but later told KUSA-TV that she was disappointed but not surprised at Woodyard’s acquittal.

+“I don’t have faith in this system at all.
+Because it lets us down – not just people of color, it lets down everybody.
+They don’t do the right thing,” she said.

 WHAT DO THE FIRST TWO TRIALS MEAN FOR THE PARAMEDICS?

-The actions of Cooper and Cichuniec loomed over the first two trials.
+The actions of Cooper and Cichuniec were a constant theme in the first two trials.
 They’re charged with manslaughter, negligent homicide and several counts each of assault — all felonies.

 Defense attorneys for the officers repeatedly said it was the ketamine injection — not their clients — that caused McClain’s death.
 In Woodyard’s case, the defense brought in a paid expert witness who has also worked for the prosecution in the paramedic’s case.
 Dr. Nadia Iovettz-Tereshchenko, an emergency room doctor who has worked as a paramedic, said Cooper and Cichuniec did not follow their training protocols in caring for McClain.

-Note: This story has been changed to correct that jury selection for the next trial starts Nov.
-27.